Diabetic Foot Care

 - Moisturize your feet: Use lotion or a moisturizer after you wash and dry your feet.
 Do not put lotion or moisturizer between your toes.
-Ask your primary healthcare provider what to use.
+Ask your healthcare provider what to use.

 - Cut your toenails correctly: File or cut your toenails straight across.
 Use a soft brush to clean around your toenails.
-If your toenails are very thick, you may need to have a caregiver or specialist cut them.
+If your toenails are very thick, you may need to have a healthcare provider or specialist cut them.

 - Protect your feet: Do not walk barefoot or wear your shoes without socks.
 Check your shoes for rocks or other objects that can hurt your feet.
 Wear cotton socks to help keep your feet dry.
 Wear socks without toe seams, or wear them with the seams inside out.
 Change your socks each day.
 Do not wear socks that are dirty or damp.

 Wear proper shoes:

 - Wear shoes that do not rub against any area of your foot.
 Your shoes should be ½ to ¾ inch (1 to 2 centimeters) longer than your foot.
 Your shoes should also have extra space around the widest part of your foot.
 Walking or athletic shoes with laces or straps that adjust are best.
-Ask your specialist or primary healthcare provider for help in choosing shoes that fit you best.
+Ask your specialist or healthcare provider for help in choosing shoes that fit you best.

-- Your specialist or primary healthcare provider may order you special footwear to help take pressure off your feet.
-Your primary healthcare provider may give you insoles (cushions) to place inside your shoes.
+- Your specialist or healthcare provider may order you special footwear to help take pressure off your feet.
+Your healthcare provider may give you insoles (cushions) to place inside your shoes.
 You may be given shoes or casts to decrease your risk for foot ulcers.